page title icon Topstep Futures Review – Rules, Pros, Cons & Promos (2023)

 In order to get started with Topstep, you have to select one of three account sizes based on how much buying power you want and how much you’re willing to spend in monthly fees.

 After you’ve registered, you will integrate your Topstep account with one of their available trading platforms, such as TradingView, pictured below.
-Then you’ll begin Step 1 of the Trading Combine in order to prove to Topstep that you can make consistent profits without taking on too much risk.
-You have as much time as you need to hit your profit target, but you have to trade for at least five days.
+Then you’ll begin the Trading Combine in order to prove to Topstep that you can make consistent profits without taking on too much risk.
+You have as much time as you need to hit your profit target, but you have to trade for at least two days.

 Screenshot from TradingView showing my chart of the 6E Futures contract